dime-coin/core-docs/docs/resources/glossary.md

 The Hierarchical Deterministic (HD) key creation and transfer protocol (BIP32), which allows creating child keys from parent keys in a hierarchy.
 Wallets using the HD protocol are called HD wallets.

+#### BIP70 payment protocol

+The protocol defined in BIP70 (and other BIPs) which lets spenders get signed payment details from receivers.

 #### Bitcoin

 The very first cryptocurrency.
 It was created in 2008 by an individual or group of individuals operating under the name Satoshi Nakamoto.
 It was intended to be a peer-to-peer, decentralized electronic cash system.